ClimAg/.github/profile/README.md

 [![Documentation Status](https://readthedocs.org/projects/climag/badge/?version=latest)](https://climag.readthedocs.io/?badge=latest)

-ClimAg is a three-year research project funded by the [Environmental Protection Agency (EPA)](https://www.epa.ie/) under the Climate Change Research Programme grant number 2018-CCRP-MS.50, with additional funding provided under the COVID-19 research support scheme of the [Higher Education Authority](https://hea.ie/).

-This research project was carried out at the [Environmental Research Institute (ERI)](https://eri.ucc.ie), [University College Cork (UCC)](https://www.ucc.ie) between 2019 and 2023.

-This GitHub organisation hosts the project's repositories and is maintained by [Nithiya Streethran](https://github.com/nmstreethran).

-## Goals

 ClimAg is examining past fodder crises such as the 2018 dry summer and placing them in the context of long-term climate change.

 ClimAg seeks to identify the multifactorial drivers of fodder crises by:

 - developing a detailed understanding of the multiple interlinked drivers of previous fodder crises affecting the Irish agricultural sector
 - combining datasets from 21st century climate simulations with grass growth models to predict the frequency and severity of fodder crisis events under future climate change scenarios

+This research project was carried out at the [Environmental Research Institute (ERI)](https://eri.ucc.ie), [University College Cork (UCC)](https://www.ucc.ie) between 2019 and 2023.

+This GitHub organisation hosts the project's repositories and is maintained by [Nithiya Streethran](https://github.com/nmstreethran).

 ## People